jeroenpeeters/partials-for-js/README.md

 partials-for-js
 ===============

-Implementation of support for partial functions in JavaScript
+Implements support for partial function application in JavaScript.